 Galen North Internal Medicine specializes in scientific knowledge and clinical expertise to the diagnosis, treatment, and compassionate care of adults across the spectrum from health to complex health conditions.
 Our providers focus on the care of adults emphasizing use of the best medical science available in caring for patients in the context of thoughtful, meaningful doctor-patient relationships.

-Our office offers office adult primary care and gastroenterology in the Hixson area.
+Our office offers adult primary care and gastroenterology in the Hixson area.
 We are located at our facility on Alpha Lane in Hixson.

 4980 Alpha Lane